 How to make easy string art for beginners - This simple step by step tutorial shows how to DIY string art with nails and yarn, cords, or twine (embroidery thread doesn't look as nice).
 Includes patterns and ideas and can be made by kids or adults.

-A couple of weeks ago, I posted this picture of my string art on Instagram:
+A couple of weeks ago, I posted this picture of my beautiful rainbow string art on Instagram:

 I was more or less happy with the outcome, but the project had taken me literally half my life to complete.
 I asked for help, suggestions, tips, encouragement, anything my friends and followers had to offer.
 Between Facebook and Instagram, I got a lot of advice, some of which I will share with you below.